Aaron-Merrick/mwi-tech-challenge/README.md

 # Please note:

-In order to spin up the backend of the project, you will need to setup up your .env file to configure database settings; migrate the tables, and navigate to \backend\laravel before running:
+In order to spin up the backend of the project, you will need to setup up your .env file to configure database settings; navigate to \backend\laravel; migrate the tables;

+### `php artisan migrate`

+and seed the database

+### `php artisan db:seed`

+before running:

 ### `php artisan serve`

+## The remainder of this README.md will be boilerplate.

 # Getting Started with Create React App